day8/re-frame/docs/breaking-it.md

   - it leverages
     - pure functions
     - immutable data
-    - declarative style, useing data-based DSLs
+    - declarative style, using data-based DSLs
     - a shockingly effective and beautiful language (50 years of refinement by the finest minds in computer science)
     - React's entire ecosystem of components - although Hooks is starting to bimodalate (?word) the ecosystem.
     - full interop with js